 Prioritize your translation needs by languages and markets.
 For example, a website translation project can proceed in stages.
 Start with landing pages and expand the scope as needed.
 Find out which communication platforms matter most for which markets, and prioritize translation accordingly.

 You can also triage your content according to its use.
 Publication-quality translation and review are performed two independent professionals.
-Alternatively, automated translation, with or without human review, provides an economical alternative for certain types of content.
+Alternatively, machine translation, with or without human review, provides an economical alternative for certain types of content.
 Read more about automated translation solutions here.

 Translation-friendly source content reduces the cost of localization.
 Follow best practices for writing for translation, using simplified language.
 Professional editing of the source document reduces word count, which will reduce translation costs as well.
 Establishing a style guide and multilingual glossary at the start of the process reduces ambiguity and speeds the review process.